Discharge Planning After Surgery

 Once you meet the discharge criteria specified for your type of surgery, you will

-on how to take care of the wound dressings,
+on how to take care of the wound dressings.
+It may also include what medicines to

-or not you will need special care, assistance, or equipment following your surgery.
-Also, be sure to discuss
+will need special care, help, or equipment after your surgery.
+Also be sure to discuss

 the following items with your doctor:

-Do I have any special dietary restrictions?
+Do I have any special limits on what I can eat?